-Aside from being painful, if damaged discs move out of place, they can place pressure on your spinal cord.
+Aside from being painful, if damaged discs move, they can place pressure on your spinal cord.
 This condition is referred to as a disrupted disc.
-Over time, the body will form bone spurs, or osteophytes, at the site of the disrupted discs.
-These spurs can cause even more pressure on your spinal cord and even cause neurological symptoms such as pain, numbness, and weakness radiating from your neck to one or both arms.
+Over time, the body will form bone spurs, or osteophytes, at the site of the disrupted disc.
+These spurs can cause even more pressure on your spinal cord and possibly cause neurological symptoms such as pain, numbness, and weakness radiating from your neck to one or both arms.

 We urge you to contact your physician if you are experiencing pain.
 We posted this blog for educational purposes only.
-Do not take this blog as a diagnosis or professional medical advice.
+Please do not take it as a diagnosis or professional medical advice.